How to steer clear of scams

 How to spot a scammer

-Scammers have one goal: to get their hands on your cash.
-This might seem obvious, but it’s worth keeping in mind - today’s sophisticated operators use proven techniques taken from behaviourial psychology to trick you into handing over information, typically by:
+The goal of scammers is to get their hands on your money and/or information.
+This might seem obvious, but it’s worth keeping in mind - today’s sophisticated operators use proven techniques taken from behavioural psychology to trick you into handing over information, typically by:

-- Trying to gain trust, often claiming to be from an organisation you know, such as your phone provider
+- Trying to gain trust, often claiming to be from an organisation you know, for example your phone or utility company, or a financial services provider you have a relationship with.

 - Creating a sense of urgency.